lichtec/FSND-Project2/README.md

 ##To Run:

-1. To run the application you'll need to move tournament.py and tournament.sql to same folder and startup psql.
+1. To run the application you'll need to move tournament.py and tournament.sql to same folder and start-up psql.

-2. When psql is running, run the following command `CREAT DATABASE tournament;`

-3. Once the database has been created run `/c tournament;` to connect to the new database.

-4. When connected to tournament, run `/i tournament.sql` to create all the necessary tables and views.
+2. When psql is running, run the following command `\i tournament.sql` to create the database and all the necessary tables and views and insert the default tournament.

-5. You can now run the tournament python methods as necessary.
+3. You can now run the tournament python methods as necessary.

 ##A Note Regarding Multiple Tournaments
 Using multiple tournaments is possible but you can choose not to use it.
 If you don't specify a tournament then the functions wil reference the default tournament.
 To add an additional tournament use the NewTournament() function.